espanso/website/docs/sync.md

 ESPANSO_PACKAGE_DIR
 ESPANSO_RUNTIME_DIR
 ```
-for its Configuration (config & matches), Packages, and Runtime (logs, icons & lock-files etc.) folders.
+for its Configuration (config & matches), Packages, and Runtime (logs, icons & lock-files etc.) directories.

 Alternatively use the associated command-line parameters:
 ```